IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 -------|-------------|---------|
 [dataSource](%%jQueryApiUrl%%/ui.igGrid#options:dataSource)| Can be any valid data source accepted by `$.ig.DataSource`, or an instance of an `$.ig.DataSource` itself. | Yes.
 Should be set to the url for the backend that will handle the remote requests.
 [type](%%jQueryApiUrl%%/ui.iggridfiltering#options:type) | Sets the type of Filtering. | Yes.
 Should be set to "remote" to enable remote Filtering.
 [filterExprUrlKey](%%jQueryApiUrl%%/ui.iggridfiltering#options:filterExprUrlKey)| URL key name that specifies how the filtering expressions will be encoded for remote requests, e.g. `&filter('col') = startsWith`.
-Default is OData.| No.  Uses OData conventions by default.
+Default is OData.| No. If not set OData conventions are used by default.

 Example configuration: